District of Columbia Landlord Tenant Law: FAQs

 Are there circumstances where I am required to release a tenant from a lease agreement?

 A landlord may be forced to release a tenant from a contractual agreement when the dwelling unit or premise is damaged and/or destroyed by fire or casualty not caused by the tenant, deeming the rental property unlivable, or If the tenant is called to active military duty.
 Additionally, a tenant may seek release from a rental agreement with the court when a landlord does not abide by the state’s landlord obligations.

 My tenant has not paid rent; how much notice do I have to give a tenant in order to evict them?

-A landlord may evict a tenant without prior written notice in the case of non-payment of rent.
+Under District of Columbia landlord-tenant law, a landlord may evict a tenant without prior written notice in the case of non-payment of rent.

 How long does the eviction process take?

 As with any legal matter, exact timing is almost impossible as it depends on many factors.
 Overall, with no complications, the eviction process usually takes approximately 4-5 weeks.

 Can I require my tenants to obtain renter’s insurance?